 Program overview

-Sustainable fishing is a Stage 3 HSIE Geography excursion with Science and Technology syllabus content addresses.
+The Sustainable fishing excursion is a Stage 3 HSIE Geography excursion that integrates Science and Technology syllabus content, using geographical information to investigate of global citizenship and how people protect and sustainably use aquatic environments.

-This immersive excursion introduces young people to ethical and sustainable fishing, drawing on Aboriginal and Torres Strait Islander knowledge as well as international Indigenous perspectives to highlight deep cultural connections to waterways and long-standing ecological practices.
+This immersive excursion introduces students to ethical and sustainable fishing practices, drawing on Aboriginal and Torres Strait Islander knowledges and international Indigenous perspectives to highlight deep cultural connections to waterways and long-standing ecological practices.

-Students will learn how to care for fish habitats and analyse the state of the Georges River as a healthy fish habitat through water testing and litter surveys.
-They will explore what’s in a sustainable fishing kit and use knots to tie ethical fishing hooks onto fishing lines.
+Students learn how to care for fish habitats and analyse the health of the Georges River through water testing and litter surveys.
+They examine and build a sustainable fishing kit for recreational fishers and practise tying knots to attach ethical fishing hooks to lines.

 Learning intentions